jesusbotella/deck.gl/dev-docs/RFCs/v7.x/spring-based-transitions-rfc.md

 ## Abstract

-As previous animation- and transition-related RFCs have pointed out, easy-to-use animation and transition systems are often-requested features.
+As previous animation- and transition-related RFCs have pointed out, easy-to-use animation / transition systems are often-requested features.
+This RFC proposes, as an alternative to the existing interpolation-based transition system, a physics-based method using parameterized springs.

+## Background

 The existing interpolation-based transition API allows users to define transitions much like you'd define one with CSS.
 Given a duration and  easing method, the transition system will interpolate between a `from` value and a `to` value.
-For natural-looking transitions, an easing method (e.g. `ease-in-out`) is often used to make the animating object or value appear to accelerate and decelerate, maintaining some sense of momentum, as moving objects tend to do in the real world.
+For natural-looking transitions, an easing method (e.g.
+`ease-in-out`) is often used to make the animating object or value appear to accelerate and decelerate, maintaining some sense of momentum, as moving objects tend to do in the real world.
 Interrupting these transitions can break this illusion, however, as the object's position at the time of interruption then becomes the new `from` value for a new transition.
 The object often abrubtly changes its direction and speed as it suddenly jumps to the beginning of the new transition's easing curve.
 Physics-based animations, like the spring-based transition system proposed here, can get around this problem by maintaining an animating value's "momentum".

 ## About spring-based transitions